 Thomas flew to northern Germany (where he is from) and I flew to Massachusetts (where I am from).

 We luckily brought our marriage certificates with hopes that it would help us to get to each other if necessary.
 I tried to fly to Germany once early on after borders were closed but I was denied.
-Even as an immediate family member of a German citizen I needed a valid reason, which I did not have.
-I guess the fact that I like being with my husband isn’t a valid enough excuse.

-Our families are fortunately healthy and so happy that we are with them.
+Our families are fortunately healthy and so happy that we were with them.
 I think my mom put it best when she said to me, “When else will I get to be working from home for several months and get to hang out with you every day?”

 We did have to give up our apartment in Costa Rica and a friend moved all of our stuff out.
 That has definitely been super difficult.
 It is weird to reflect that we went on a three-week trip and then never got to go home again.